scenerystack/community/docs/reference/api/scenery/LayoutProxy.md

 # LayoutProxy

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/layout/LayoutProxy.ts](https://github.com/phetsims/scenery/blob/main/js/layout/LayoutProxy.ts) for the most up-to-date information.

 ## Overview

 A stand-in for the layout-based fields of a Node, but where everything is done in the coordinate frame of the